phoebetwong/phoebetwong.github.io/resume.md

 - Minujin Alberto, Enrique Delamonica and Phoebe Wong (2006), “Exploring the Properties of Child Poverty Indicators in Various Socioeconomic Contexts,” UNICEF–DPP Working Paper Series, New York.

 <br>
-## Working Papers
+## Working Papers & Projects
 ---
--	Phoebe Wong (2019), “Estimating the Effects of Independent Political Spending on Federal Contract Awards Post-*Citizens United* with Machine Learning Methods.”
+-	“Estimating the Effects of Independent Political Spending on Federal Contract Awards Post-*Citizens United* with Machine Learning Methods.”
--	Phoebe Wong (2019), “Deficit Bias, Fiscal Rules, and Special Interest Politics: Would ‘Draining the Swamp’ Reduce Budget Deficit and Public Debt?”
+-	“Deficit Bias, Fiscal Rules, and Special Interest Politics: Would ‘Draining the Swamp’ Reduce Budget Deficit and Public Debt?”
--	Phoebe Wong (2019), “Are Porkless Federal Grants Less Sticky?
+-	“Are Porkless Federal Grants Less Sticky?
 Evidence on the Flypaper Effect of Federal Highway Grants Under the Federal Earmark Ban.”
+- Machine learning models that predict the winning party of U.S. congressional races from 2014 to 2018 using past election results and demographic features from U.S. Census data, with over 98 percent accuracy.
+- Estimate the causal effects of policy interventions/made counterfactual prediction using machine learning-enhanced synthetic control method, matrix completion, causal forest, ensemble method, and recurrent neural networks.

 <br>